 Singapore Economic News

-The manufacturing PMI produced by the Singapore Institute of Purchasing & Materials Management (SIPMM) rose from 52.6 in October to 52.9 in November, marking the best result since December 2009.
+The manufacturing PMI produced by the Singapore Institute of Purchasing & Materials Management (SIPMM) dropped to 52.7 in February from 53.1 in January.

-In October, consumer prices dropped 0.3% from the previous month, following September’s flat reading.
+In January, consumer prices declined 0.2% from the previous month, following December’s softer 0.1% drop.

 Restrained by a contraction in the manufacturing sector, economic growth decelerated in the fourth quarter, according to revised estimates released by the Ministry of Trade and Industry on 14 February.